 Adding page transitions in Adobe XD

-First off, you'll need at least 2 artboards.
+1. Start with at least two artboards.
 Each artboard represents a page (or a new view in your app).

 Once linked, you can click the play button in the top right corner to view the animation, share the preview online, or even create a video walk-through of the pages.

-For more complex animations and/or animating specific elements on the page, CodePen is an extremely quick way to prototype.
-It has built-in CSS and HTML preprocessing and everything created on the site is easily shared.
+For more complex animations and animating specific elements on the page, CodePen is an extremely quick way to prototype.
+It has built-in CSS and HTML preprocessing, and everything created on the site is easily shared.